rebelsky/csc207/outlines/overviews/dynamic-programming.md

 * Fibonacci.
-* Generalizing the Idea.
+* Generalizing the idea.
-* The Stamps Problem.
+* The stamps problem.
-* Edit Distance in Strings.
+* Edit distance in strings.